eBay sellers

 Does eBay require a white background?

-Can I use watermarks on eBay listings?
+Can I use watermarks or text on eBay listing images?

 Do eBay images need to be square?